 The first two years of your Psychology with Behaviour Analysis degree will be focused on the coverage of psychology core areas as required by the BPS for accreditation.
-This includes research methods, cognitive, social, biological and developmental psychology, as well as the study of individual differences and historical issues in psychology.
+This includes research methods, cognitive, social, biological, developmental and individual psychology.
 You will also gain a solid understanding of how behaviour analysis is used to understand the causes of challenging behaviours, as well as how therapeutic interventions are developed.

 In your final year, you will undertake a dissertation which will give you the opportunity to explore a topic of your choice in more depth.
 You will also explore how behaviour analysis is applied in complex environments and have an opportunity to implement and evaluate a behaviour change intervention that you’ve designed.
-You can also select from a choice of optional modules including the psychology of ageing, biological psychology and cognitive neuropsychology, or clinical and abnormal, forensic, and occupational psychology.
+You can also select from a choice of optional modules.

 The Psychology with Behaviour Analysis degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.